-Questions (the following are examples only) Response 1 Can you comment on the communication system within this institution?
-Does everybody get to know what they need to know about this place?
-2 How do you know what, specifically, is required of you in your work?
-Is your work regularly reviewed, and if so, how?
-3 What are the main things that hinder your ability to do a good job?
-How would you fix them (assuming no new money became available)?
-4 What is this university's / college's / institute's greatest strength?
-5 How well do you think this HEI treats students?
-Can you give examples?
-6 How well do you think this HEI engages with the outside community?
-Can you give examples?
-7 If you were the VC/Dean/Director, what would be your major priority for improvement?
-8 Is there anything else you'd like the Audit Panel to know?
+- WII I I I I I I I I I I I I I I I I I Starr Harmour S mist manne and Position Questions (the followin g are examples only) Response 1 Can you comment or system within this in everybody get to kno know about this place n the communication stitution?
+Does ow what they need to 2 How do you know w required of you in you regularly reviewed, a our work?
+Is your work 3 ings that hinder your ob?
+How would you fix ew money became 4 What is this universi greatest strength? ty's / college's / institute's 5 How well do you thi students?
+Can you g 6 How well do you thi the outside communi examples? nk this HEI engages with ty?
+Can you give 7 If you were the VC/I be your major priorit Dean/Director, what would by for improvement?
+8 Is there anything else Panel to know? e you'd like the Audit